Caloma11/clipboard-overflow/README.md

 <h2>Installation</h2>

-- Install it from the <a href="https://chrome.google.com/webstore/detail/niidcejebmapmgohjfhajoiaiodalmck/">Chrome Web Store</a>.
+- Install it from the <a target="_blank" href="https://chrome.google.com/webstore/detail/niidcejebmapmgohjfhajoiaiodalmck/">Chrome Web Store</a>.

 - Install it from source: